Never Miss a Chance to Do the Most Good

 Immediate Emergency Response

-Disasters and emergencies strike without much warning, but you can count on The Salvation Army to be on the spot, providing relief to communities within hours, because we’re already there.
+Disasters and emergencies strike without much warning, but you can count on The Salvation Army to be on the spot, providing relief to communities within hours, because we’re already there with a comprehensive emergency response plan.

 We work with local organizations and federal authorities.
 We mobilize to provide people with food, water, and emergency shelter.
 We provide mobile showers, bottled water, and a clean blanket to anyone in need.
 We turn our properties into sites of refuge when needed.
 And we deliver emotional and spiritual care that first responders and survivors' desire.

-When Hurricane Harvey brought $125 billion in devastation to the Texas Gulf Coast region, we executed one of the largest disaster-relief operations in our history.
+When Hurricane Harvey brought $125 billion in devastation to the Texas Gulf Coast region, we executed one of the largest disaster-relief operations in our history, demonstrating our robust emergency response plan.
 The Salvation Army deployed 96 mobile feeding units; served more than 2.8 million meals, drinks, and snacks; and provided more than 400,000 hours (about 45 and a half years) of staff and volunteer service.

 Emotional and Spiritual Care